1. Solar Power

 Tanzania is home to some absolutely fantastic tourist attractions.
 From channelling your inner David Attenborough in the Serengeti National Park, to admiring the view from the top of Africa’s highest mountain, or relaxing on the idyllic sandy beaches of Zanzibar, there is huge amount on offer to holidaymakers.
 As such, tourism is a real gift for the country; a gift whose value is rapidly growing in size.
 1,063,000 people visited Tanzania in 2013, up from 459,000 in 2000, creating more jobs for local Tanzanians and more revenue for the government.

-A few weeks ago this blog highlighted the strong economic growth in Tanzania over the last decade or so.
-While we pointed out that it has not yet become nearly inclusive enough, the presence of growth is sufficient for (cautious) optimism about the future prospects of the Tanzania’s ability to provide economic progress for its citizens, especially with Magufuli at the helm.
+A few weeks ago this blog highlighted the strong economic growth in Tanzania over the last decade or so, fueling our (cautious) optimism about the future prospects of Tanzania’s ability to provide economic progress for its citizens.

 Bonus reason – Seed Change!